lbuckheit/jep/README.md

 The end goal of this project is to generate some tools to help with Jeopardy study, ranging from simple flash cards to more complex analysis

 The files that actually scrape J!
-Archive have been intentionally omitted from the repo since scraping it without limits is discouraged.
+Archive have been intentionally omitted from the repo since scraping it is discouraged.
 My personal scrapes will have some safeguards on them to avoid overloading their servers and generally being a nuisance.

-Eventually the complete clue/answer database will be available here which is the end goal of the scraping anyway.

 SQL Stuff